-With only 6 tablespoons of butter, the bars were moist and cakey and stiff enough so that you could stack them.
-I liked that the pumpkin batter wasn’t too rich because the cream cheese topping balanced it out.
+Even with only 6 tablespoons of butter, these bars are still moist and cakey, yet stiff enough so that you can stack them.
+I like how the pumpkin batter isn’t too rich because the cream cheese topping balances it out.

 - 6 tablespoons melted unsalted butter

 - 1/4 teaspoon salt (omit if using salted butter)

 - 1 1/2 cups granulated sugar (288 grams)